jtsalaja/math306-final-project/Proposal.md

 smartwatch users.
 There are both numerical and categorical variables in the dataset.
-The numerical variables (Heart Rate, Blood Oxygen Level, Step Count, Sleep Duration, and Stress Level) have different units (e.g., beats per minute, percentage, and hours) and ranges.
+The numerical variables (Heart Rate, Blood Oxygen Level, Step Count, Sleep Duration, and Stress Level) have different units (beats per minute, percentage, and hours) and ranges.
 The Activity Level variable, which we hope to predict with our classification, categorizes users into three groups based on their physical activity, while the Stress Level is an ordinal variable indicating varying degrees of perceived stress.

 ``` r
 smartwatch <- read.csv("unclean_smartwatch_health_data.csv")